Simenb123/revy-audit-insights/docs/sidebar-overview.md

 `ResizableRightSidebar` manages the width, collapsed state and visibility.
 The width is stored in `RightSidebarContext` so it persists between pages and can be resized by dragging the divider.

+The sidebar now supports two views: an AI assistant and a team chat.
+The active view is chosen from header icons—robot for the AI assistant and users for team chat.
+Clicking an icon swaps the panel.

-Instead of switching between multiple sidebar components, the current implementation always renders the `AiRevyCard` component.
-The card adapts based on the current route:
+When the AI view is active the `AiRevyCard` component is rendered.
+It adapts based on the current route:

 - `detectPageType` categorises the path as `admin`, `knowledge` or `general`.
 - `extractClientId` checks the URL for a client identifier.